-If you have used the Android platform at all the chances of you not having seen the Android logo of a green bug looking robot creature are almost zero.
+If you’ve used the Android platform chances are you’ve seen the Android logo of a green bug-looking robot creature.

 Irina Blok, the icon’s designer, said that her only direction for the logo was to make something that looked like a robot.
 She cites the inspiration for the green android creature being a warped combination of the make and female restroom logos.

 One interesting decision that Blok and Google made was not to protect the creative image of the Android bot from being redesigned.
 Since its inception, under the Creative Commons 3.0 Attribution Licence, the Android bot’s image has been modified by many people.

 When Google released its first publicly attributed code name to their 1.5 OS release, they also placed a statue of the green Android bot outside the Visitor Center building in Mountain View, California.